Asynchronous Massive Access and Neighbor Discovery Using OFDMA: Device Identification and Message Decoding

-We first describe a robust bin detection that achieves two goals: (i) It can distinguish whether a frequency bin is a zeroton, a singleton, or a multiton bin, as defined in Section \ref{sec:device_identify_b}; (ii) For singleton bins, it can detect the device index reliably.
-Then we describe the overall asynchronous neighbor discovery scheme.
+We first describe a robust subcarrier detection scheme that achieves two goals: 1) It can distinguish whether a subcarrier is a zeroton, a singleton, or a multiton (as defined in Section \ref{sec:device_identify_b}); 2) For singleton subcarriers, it can detect the device index reliably.
+We then describe the overall identification and decoding scheme.